What Is a Kitchen Work Triangle?

 Get Your Calculations Done

-Mathematically, the ideal distance between each leg of the triangle should be from 4 feet to 9 feet and the sum of all three sides of the triangle should range from 13 feet to 26 feet.
+Mathematically, the ideal distance between each leg of the work triangle should be from 4 feet to 9 feet, and the sum of all three sides of the triangle should measure between 13 feet and tand26 feet.
+This ensures that the movement between the three points remains fluid without excessive steps or congestion.

 Consider the Shape of Your Kitchen